jpbeaudet/rpc2-tester/README.md

 ###### Contributors are welcome!!

 ###### Todos:
-* Parse incoming argument and and morph them to correspondin data type, int, float,object,functions(default string)
+* ~~Parse incoming argument and and morph them to correspondin data type, int, float,object,functions(default string)~~
 * Add the dynamic boxes for unlimited args possibility
+* add response objects(shows response parameters value and size)
+* show the response bytes size
+* Make a separate result section for result and error
+* allow a textarea to copy/paste the client call directly
-* Add a manual callback method and function parser to test callback reactions
+* Add a manual callback method box and function parser to test callback reactions
 * Add other rpc protocol as options
-* Make a version 2.0 and push it to npm
+* Make a version 2.0 with below todos and push it to npm
 * Any other cleaver addons that you will find useful!!